chaudhuree/stripe-payment/README.md

 - `GET /api/products` - Get all products
 - `GET /api/products/:id` - Get a specific product
 - `POST /api/create-payment-intent` - Create a payment intent for Stripe

+## Testing Stripe Payments

+Use these test card numbers for testing:

+- Successful payment: 4242 4242 4242 4242
+- Failed payment: 4000 0000 0000 0002

+Use any future expiration date, any 3-digit CVC, and any postal code.

 ## License